 Tevva’s trucks are entirely designed and built in Essex – a testament to the innovative nature of the county’s well-established motor industry.

-As an investment promotion agency, Invest ESSEX has been keen to assist Tevva in their expansion.
+As an investment promotion agency, Let’s Do Business Group has been keen to assist Tevva in their expansion through their Essex delivery service, Invest ESSEX.
 In addition to helping them to successfully submit an innovation grant and acquiring a new property to accommodate expansion, Invest ESSEX has also introduced Tevva to key contacts at blue chip corporate companies, subsequently enabling the automotive company to secure further investment.

 Most recently, in November 2018 Invest ESSEX brokered an introduction to an overseas partner, the Upstate South Carolina Alliance.
 Tevva are now in negotiations to consider testing their products in the U.S. for the first time, having only previously tested in European markets and conditions.

 The electric trucks produced by Tevva are in the 7.5 to 14 tonne range, with many of these being range-extended.
 Tevva’s trucks can be relied on as they are able to remain on the road even after the battery has run out, something which they hope will ease the concerns of those worried about switching from vehicles reliant on fossil fuels to sustainable alternatives.

 In addition to their key philosophy of always getting back to base, Tevva claim that their electric truck can provide up to a 23% saving in lifetime cost of ownership in comparison with a normal truck.

 One problem often encountered by drivers of electric vehicles is range limitation.
 However, this is overcome through the inclusion of PREMS, which is entirely digital and uploaded to the cloud.
 This digital control system autonomously manages emissions and ensures that trucks can travel hundreds of miles without the fear of running out of battery.